 So, What Exactly Is Google Block Breaker?

-Google Block Breaker is an interactive browser-based Easter egg created by Google to celebrate its quirky side.
-Launched silently in 2024, it allows users to play a brick-breaking arcade game right inside Google Search, without installing anything.
+Google Block Breaker is an interactive, browser-based Easter egg created by Google to showcase its playful side.
+Rolled out quietly in late 2024 and expanding in 2025, it allows users to play a brick-breaking arcade game directly inside Google Search—no downloads, no extensions.

-According to Android Police, this interactive trick was rolled out to boost engagement and sprinkle in some surprise for users across all devices.
+According to Android Police, this feature was introduced to increase engagement and add an element of surprise for users across desktop and mobile devices.

 How It Works: From Query to Arcade